 Is There an Increase in the Number of Bomb Threats?

 Perhaps the most significant result of the data analysis is the dramatic increase in school-based bomb threat incidents both over the last few years and specifically during the 2015-2016 academic year.
-While incidents have been gradually increasing since 2012, so far this school year U.S. schools have experienced 745 bomb threats, an increase of 143% compared to that same time period in 2012-2013.
+While incidents have been gradually increasing since 2012, in the 2015-2016 school year U.S. schools have experienced 1,267 bomb threats, an increase of 106% compared to that same time period in 2012-2013.

-While this report will focus on United States schools, our data indicates that this is an international phenomena as well, with school-related bomb incidents occurring at an increased rate in virtually every continent in more than 17 different countries this school year alone.
+While this report focuses on United States schools, our data indicates that this is an international phenomena as well, with school-related bomb incidents occurring at an increased rate in virtually every continent in more than 22 different countries this school year alone.

 In What Months Do Bomb Threats Occur?

 Bomb threats are often incorrectly considered to be more prevalent in the spring as an “end of the year”- type prank.
 In reality, this is not the case.
 The number of bomb incidents in schools during September increased 307% from September 2012 to September 2014.
 October threats increased 144% from 2011 to 2015.

 From 2012 to September 2015, the months of April, October, and September had the most bomb threats with an average of 97, 77, and 67 threats respectively.
 While these months historically had the highest rates of bomb threats, they comprised only a small percentage of threats (April 18%, October 14%, September 13%).
 Because of the dramatic increase in threats in the spring of 2016, when 2015 - 2016 data is included, April is still the month with the most threats overall (an average 113 per day, 16% of all threats), however May is now second with an average of 92 threats per day and 13% of all threats.